ledpup/ClimateExplorer/README.md

 - Different units of measure (Fahrenheit + Kelvin)

 ### Done
+- 2022-01-14: Allow user to alter the parameters that calculate the set of data for the year (dayGrouping and threshold)
 - 2022-01-13: Put the selected year, start year, end year into a modal filter section.
 - 2022-01-13: Bar chart of temperatures relative to average - https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes
 - 2022-01-08: Use current location at set to selected location